rjchow/rjchow.github.io/content/posts/llm-explainer.md

 When we use LLMs in our daily work, it is important to remember that they cannot read your mind, and they generally do not have specialist, niche knowledge.

-What they are is a good representation of the abstract concepts that humans take for granted.
+What they are is a good representation of the abstract concepts that humans take for **granted**.

 When provided with relevant information, they can make use of this understanding of abstract concepts, and synthesise the information into a workable and coherent output.